RainerAtSpirit/raineratspirit.github.com/_posts/2013-04-08-durandal-sp3-developing-sharepoint-spas-made-easy.md

 The obvious disadvantage is that web services are deprecated in 2013, so they might go away with the next major release.
-If you are already running on 2010/2013 and don't have support older browser version you might want looking into using REST services with [JayData] or [Breeze] instead... but that's worth another story.
+If you are already running on 2010/2013 and don't have to support older browser versions you might want looking into using REST services with [JayData] or [Breeze] instead... but that's worth another story.

 Seeing is believing so here a couple of screen shots using IE versions that roughly matches the SP release time.